CRLiuko/Arch-Hyprland-dot-files/README.md

 * trizen
 * grimshot

-There are default such as the browser being set to Librewolf and various others that you don't *need*, but not changing these or not installing can cause issues, so I would recommend reading what you're downloading.
+There are defaults such as the browser being set to Librewolf and various others that you don't *need*, but not changing these or not installing can cause issues, so I would recommend reading what you're downloading.

 # Installation
 Run ./install in your terminal.
 This script copies everything into '${HOME}/.config/' and creates a backup of any files that it may have overridden.